Today, advances in medicine help to provide solutions so that men and women can fulfill their desire to have children at

 Freezing of ovarian tissue

-Freezing ovarian tissue is an experimental technique, so it has not yet been carried out.
+Freezing ovarian tissue is still an experimental technique.
 This method of preservation would be recommended for pre-pubertal girls diagnosed with cancer.

 The procedure for freezing ovarian tissue involves a biopsy to remove small pieces of the cortex of the woman's ovaries, where the eggs develop as adults.
 It should be noted that the cortex of the ovaries of prepubertal girls contains the egg precursor cells.

 The extracted immature tissue is dissected into thin sheets and frozen in liquid nitrogen.
 Later, once the cancer is confirmed to be gone and adulthood is reached, these plates are self-transplanted into the ovary or another part of the body, such as the arm.

 Fertility preservation for men

 The preservation of male fertility is carried out by freezing sperm.
 However, there is another experimental technique, the freezing of testicular tissue.
 However this is not yet in common practice.

 In any case, the seminal quality of men who are going to undergo cancer treatment may be altered.
 For this reason, it is important for them to know how they can preserve their fertility.
 In this way, men will have the possibility of becoming parents once the cancer is overcome.

 Each of the options for preserving male fertility is detailed below.

 When a man is undergoing anti-tumor treatment (radiation or chemotherapy), sperm freezing is the simplest option for preserving male fertility.
 Moreover, it is currently the only alternative available to preserve male reproductive function.

 Other cases in which sperm freezing is indicated are the following: